-Your research and analytics data uncovers problems at each stage of the learner’s journey.
+Your research and analytics data uncover problems at each stage of the learner’s journey.
 Starting from the:

-- Audience’s perception of what your course offers them does not match with their learning objectives
+- The audience’s perception of what your course offers them does not match their learning objectives

-- Target audience does not identify with your brand image
+- The target audience does not identify with your brand image

 - Marketing channels are not reaching your intended customers